busstoptaktik/geodesy/ruminations/000-rumination.md

 The development work driven by this motivation is supported by a few basic design principles, the **how** of the project:

-- An architectural scaffolding of four dimensional data flow paths, enabling the constrution of complex operations from simpler elements
+- An architectural scaffolding of four dimensional data flow paths, enabling the construction of complex operations from simpler elements
 - A design philosophy of keeping things flexible by not overspecifying
 - An architectural focus on run-time extensibility and adaptability
 - A geodetic focus on transformations, i.e. relations *between* systems, rather than definition *of* systems